MaikTungsten/PhageEpitranscriptomics/README.md

 - Transcription start site annotations based on analysis with READemption and annogesic for T4 phage and E. coli
 - RMarkdown file and HTML for analysis of TSS overlap with TSSs of NAD-RNAs
+- Code for MEME analysis of diverse sets of promoters
+- Code for inspection of tRNA promoters

+## Enzyme kinetics

+Code used to fit generalized linear models to enzyme kinetics.

 ## References